yageek/yageek.github.io/_posts/2018-02-19-a-taste-of-core-data-0-a-graph-framework.markdown

 ```
 And the output is exactly the same as before.

-# Working the node
+# Working on the node

-Creatingempty nodes is not really usefull.
-We should be able to modify the nodes to modify the data they contains and create connection between them.
-For now we have simply a graph of basic `NSManagedObject` instances.
+Creating empty nodes is not really usefull.
+We should be able the data they contain and create connections between them.
+For now we have a graph of basic `NSManagedObject` instances.

 {% include figure image_path="/assets/images/core_data/00/empty_object_graph.png" alt="An empty graph of `NSManagedObject` instances" caption="What we have created for now" %}

-How do we access to the node's properties we defined?
+How do we access to the node's properties we have defined?
 By taking a look to the `NSManagedObject` documentation, a paragraph gives us some information:

 _**Core Data automatically generates accessor methods (and primitive accessor methods) for you**.
 For attributes and to-one relationships, Core Data generates the standard get and set accessor methods; for to-many relationships, **Core Data generates the indexed accessor methods as described in Achieving Basic Key-Value Coding Compliance in Key-Value Coding Programming Guide**.
 You do however need to declare the accessor methods or use Objective-C properties to suppress compiler warnings.
 For a full discussion, see Managed Object Accessor Methods in Core Data Programming Guide._
 {: .notice }

 What does this means is that CoreData makes your node automatically [KVC/KVO compliant](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/KeyValueCoding/Compliant.html#//apple_ref/doc/uid/20002172-BAJEAIEE) according to the relationships and attributes you defined in the model.

-In addition to this, you have two methods defined in `NSManagedObjectContext` that provide you a read and write access to the `NSManagedObjectModel` private storage that do not triggers KVO notifications.
+In addition to this, you have two methods defined in `NSManagedObjectContext` that provide you a read and write access to the `NSManagedObjectModel` private storage that do not trigger KVO notifications.

 ```objc
 /* Direct access to NSManagedObject private internal storage */